XuanyiZ/Text-Normalization/README.md

 #### Constrained mode

 The following candidates are generated for each token:
-- Token itslef
+- Token itself
 - Top scoring canonical form (for repetitive token only, which means the same letter appears three times consecutively)
 - Split words (if exists)

 #### Unconstrained mode

 The following candidates are generated for each token:
-- Token itslef
+- Token itself
 - Top 3 scoring words in mapping (no differentiation between canonical form and splitting)

 ### Candidate Evaluation